 13. Pin up motivational posters

-Using inspiration quotes and posters around your classroom is a great way encourage your students to unleash their creative potential.
+Using inspiration quotes and posters around your classroom is a great way to encourage your students to unleash their creative potential.
 Browse this awesome list of 50 inspirational posters and print them out for your classroom today, or simply edit the template below: Celebrate learning.

 14. Team building exercises